themaximalist/thinkabletype/README.md

 * Symbols
 * Connections

-Together these form the building blocks of HyperType.
+Together these form the building blocks of Thinkable Type.

 ## A New Kind of Knowledge Graph